bl-sdk/bl-sdk.github.io/_willow2_mods/PlayerRandomizer.md

   - **Action Skill** determines which character's action skill to assign to yours; note that graphics may be wrong for some character/skill combinations, but the effects should still work correctly.
+Exception:  Krieg's Buzzaxe Rampage does not work for other characters.
   - **Skill Density** selects how much to fill in the skill tree - for reference, BL2 character trees are about 60% full, while TPS trees average 65% full.
-  - **Randomizing Tier Points** changes how many skill points it takes to unlock the next skill tier.
+  - **Randomize Tier Points** changes how many skill points it takes to unlock the next skill tier.
   - **Randomize COMs** enables modifying the player's classmods to contain skills from the new random tree.
+  - **Cheats** lets one specify particular skills that should definitely appear in the character's skill tree.
+  - **Reroll** chooses a new set of skills for the character.

 Once you've made your choices, load your character and start the session as usual.
-The next time you launch the game, the Mods menu will show a new enabled entry, 'Effect Randomizer (#)', where the number is the newly-generated effect seed.
-Remember that seed - if the game crashes, you'll need to re-enable that entry.
+Changes to settings in the in-game menu will have no effect until after a return to the main menu.